 Take the first step toward becoming an occupational therapist

 You can prepare for graduate occupational therapy education at Carroll University through the completion of an undergraduate degree and the specific required prerequisite courses of the occupational therapy educational program.
-Students are encouraged to add a pre-occupational therapy emphasis to any undergraduate major and work with campus advisors to create a customized completion plan.
+Students are encouraged to add a pre-occupational therapy emphasis to the following undergraduate majors and work with campus advisors to create a customized completion plan.
 Additionally, Carroll's health and human experience minor would provide excellent preparation for the occupational therapy graduate program.

 Carroll University’s Master of Occupational Therapy (MOT) program is an accelerated, two-year, post-baccalaureate program that prepares students to pursue one of the most rewarding and fastest growing health care careers in Wisconsin and nationwide.
 Carroll alumni receive a calculated advantage in the competitive, graduate-level admission process.